 Fremantle Stuff > cemeteries.
 See also: Cemeteries Quiz.

 There have been three Fremantle cemeteries, the first two now known by the names of nearby streets, while the third, on Carrington Street, is the present Fremantle Cemetery.
-Before 1831, there were two lots reserved as burial ground on Market Street, between Bannister and Nairn Streets.
+Before 1831, there were two town lots reserved as burial ground on Market Street, between Bannister and Nairn Streets.

 Alma Street Cemetery was in use 1831-1855.

 Skinner Street Cemetery operated 1852-1899, Vale Street.

 Fremantle Cemetery, Carrington St, was opened in 1898.